Hammersmith Temporary Ferry

 Uber Boats (by Thames Clippers) is proposing to take passengers between piers near Queen Caroline Street in Hammersmith and the Hammersmith Bridge approach in Barnes.

-We communicated regularly with the local community and other river users directly affected by the proposed landing sites before submitting our planning applications to Hammersmith and Richmond councils.
+We communicated regularly with the local community and other river users directly affected by the proposed landing sites before submitting our planning applications to Hammersmith & Fulham and Richmond upon Thames councils.

 The ferry will: